 TribeFIT specializes in high-metabolic conditioning, toning up the entire body.
 You build strength and endurance with the classics — push-ups, squats, box jumps — while keeping things fresh with all sorts of new moves, from rhino beetles to alligator crawls.

 If achieving a six-pack is your goal, TribeCORE is all about building functional core strength.

 “We teach you how to engage your core in activities you might find surprising — it’s not just doing crunches,” says Guerin.
 “And when you dial in and strengthen your core, your overall fitness improves in so many ways.”

 TribeLIFE features low-impact moves that are friendly on the joints.
 The program combines aerobic movements with functional strength, core and flexibility exercises.

 Every Tribe coach is a certified personal trainer, which means they’re able to modify each exercise for your individual needs.
 All Tribe programs meet for a season — twice a week for six weeks.
 That means there are several chances each year to benefit from positive peer pressure, plus, you may just find some new workout buddies to train with on your off-days.

-“Tribe is the sweet spot between the fun of working out as a group in a progress-based season with the personal attention and guidance you’d get with a personal trainer,” said Guerin.
+“Tribe is the sweet spot between the fun of working out as a group in a progress-based season with the personal attention and guidance you’d get with a personal trainer,” says Guerin.

 Tribe is open to the public; you don’t need to be a CA member to sign up.
 For more information, visit ColumbiaAssociation.org/tribe.